 Till we all come to the unity of the faith and of the knowledge of the Son of God, to a perfect man, to the measure of the stature of the fullness of Christ.Eph.
 4:13 (ESV)

 God’s answer to the brokenness in this world is to send His Son, Jesus.
 Jesus builds His church so that the image of His Son, the fullness of Christ would be displayed on the earth.
 The Church is the Body of Christ.
 And God’s goal for us is nothing less than the Fullness of Christ.

 Ephesians 4 also gives the blueprint for a changed life.
 We’re no longer to walk and live as we used to (Eph.
 4:17).
 In light of what God has already done (Eph.
 1-3), we are to put off the old self, be renewed in mind, and put on the new self (Eph.
 4:22-24).

-It’s not biblical to pray something like: “God, please take my impatience.”
+It’s not completely biblical to pray something like: “God, please take my impatience.”
 God will not take it away.
 He calls you to do to do something in light of what Jesus has done.
 There’s a subtle line, but it’s the difference between the Gospel vs. self-improvement.
-I wrote an entire article which I hope will clear up the confusion: How to Be a Better Person According to the Bible (link opens in a new window).
+I wrote an article which discusses it more: How to Be a Better Person According to the Bible (link opens in a new window).